valango/assert-debug/README.md

 built-in package, with all assertion methods wrapped into _`try-catch`_ blocks.
 Before any assertion actually _throw_, a global event is fired.

-By setting up an event handler, yo will receive the AssertionError object before it is actually thrown.
+Having handler set up, you will receive the AssertionError object before it is actually thrown.
 You can even prevent it from being thrown.
-But most importantly, by setting up a debugger breakpoint inside your handler, you will get access to all dynamic context that led to this assertion!
+But most importantly, by having set a debugger breakpoint inside your handler, you will get access to all dynamic context that led to this assertion!

 ## Usage
 ### Installation
    `npm i -S assert-debug`

    or

    `yarn add -S assert-debug`

 Use of -S or -D option depends on your [intentions and personal style](#style).